-Join Brandon Neill for an in-depth discussion in this video Understanding vSphere networking basics, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Understanding vSphere networking basics, part of VMware vSphere 6 Essential Training.

 - Before I move on to configuring the network for AutoLab,…I'd like to discuss how networking works on an ESXi host.…I currently have one of my ESXi hosts selected.…I'm under the Management tab and the Networking section.…In the middle of the screen,…you can see the diagram for a vSwitch.…On the right side, it shows my physical adapters…that are connected to this vSwitch.…I can select the (i) for each one of those physical adapters…to view information on that physical adapter…or to view CDP information if it's available.…